teuben/DataComb/Preparation.md

 `DC_script.py` is.

-NOTE:  Mac users may need to install the needed command `realpath` via "brew install coreutils" for configure to work.
+**NOTE:**  Mac users may need to install the needed command `realpath` via "brew install coreutils" for configure to work.
+Pay attention if you see ```checking scripts4paper setup... ./configure: line 1751: realpath: command not found```

 ## Step 3: (Optional but Recommended) Permanently Set Up Your CASA Environment